gdsc-hcmut/working-process/README.md

 An agile project management framework that helps teams structure and manage work through a set of values, principles, and practices.
 For more information, read [here](./scrum-agile/README.md).

+## Commitlint, ESLint and Prettier

+Setup Commitlint, ESLint and Prettier for repository [here](./setup-project//README.md)